shkhan-caresync/usc-ai-learning-platform/docs/USC_AI_Simulation_Proposal.md

 - Integrate with Canvas and Brightspace via LTI 1.3
 - Deliver immediate AI-generated feedback and after-action reports
 - Log audio, video, transcripts, and behavioral data for assessment
 - Align with CSWE competencies and accreditation requirements
+- Mobile responsive web app
+- TODO Accesibily

 OxbridgeEducation proposes a hybrid system combining:
 - A robust LTI-integrated avatar and media platform